How To Crochet Headphone Covers

 Abbreviations

-(10) = Numbers in brackets at the end of rows show how many stitches you should have at that point.
+<10> = Numbers in between greater than and less than symbols at the end of each row shows how many stitches you should have at that point.

 ** = Repeat instructions between the asterisks as many times as it states after the x or until the end of the round.